OpenEvalProject/evals/manuscripts/elife-47300/v1/manuscript.md

 ## Abstract

-10.7554/eLife.47300.001 The molecular basis of Wnt-Frizzled specificity is a central question in developmental biology.
+The molecular basis of Wnt-Frizzled specificity is a central question in developmental biology.
 Reck, a multi-domain and multi-functional glycosylphosphatidylinositol-anchored protein, specifically enhances beta-catenin signaling by Wnt7a and Wnt7b in cooperation with the 7-transmembrane protein Gpr124.
 Among amino acids that distinguish Wnt7a and Wnt7b from other Wnts, two clusters are essential for signaling in a Reck- and Gpr124-dependent manner.
 Both clusters are far from the site of Frizzled binding: one resides at the amino terminus and the second resides in a protruding loop.
 Within Reck, the fourth of five tandem repeats of an unusual domain with six-cysteines (the CC domain) is essential for Wnt7a stimulation: substitutions P256A and W261A in CC4 eliminate this activity without changing protein abundance or surface localization.
-Mouse embryos carrying Reck have severe defects in forebrain angiogenesis, providing the strongest evidence to date that Reck promotes CNS angiogenesis by specifically stimulating Wnt7a and Wnt7b signaling.
-P256A,W261A
+Mouse embryos carrying ReckP256A,W261A have severe defects in forebrain angiogenesis, providing the strongest evidence to date that Reck promotes CNS angiogenesis by specifically stimulating Wnt7a and Wnt7b signaling.

 ## Introduction